Sidney Dorsey

-Sidney Dorsey (born February 23, 1940) is an American former law enforcement officer who served as the first African American sheriff of DeKalb County, Georgia from 1996 to 2000.
+Sidney Dorsey (February 23, 1940 – March 2, 2026) was an American law enforcement officer who served as the first African American sheriff of DeKalb County, Georgia, from 1996 to 2000.
 After Dorsey lost a 2000 runoff election to challenger Derwin Brown, he arranged to have Brown murdered.
 Dorsey was sentenced to life in prison for the murder.

+Early life, family and education

+Dorsey recalled that he lived in New York with his mother and younger sister when he was a young child.
+His mother continued to reside in New York City decades later.

+Career

+Dorsey's career culminated with his election to Sheriff of DeKalb County, Georgia; he served from 1996 to 2000.

 Atlanta Child Murders Task Force

 Prior to 1996, Dorsey served on the task force that looked into reopening the case of convicted murderer Wayne Williams.
 Dorsey appeared as one of many who voiced public doubt of Williams's guilt, including some of the victims' relatives.
 Dorsey is quoted as stating: "Most people who are aware of the child murders believe as I do that Wayne Williams did not commit these crimes."
 Williams was identified as the key suspect in the Atlanta Child Murders that occurred between 1979 and 1981.
 In January 1982, Williams was found guilty of the murder of two adult men.